CALL FOR PROPOSALS

-CALL FOR PROPOSALS: THE NENA AMUNDSON DISTINGUISHED PROFESSORSHIP AWARD
+THE NENA AMUNDSON DISTINGUISHED PROFESSORSHIP AWARD

-FOR 2016-17 and 2017-18
+FOR 2018-2019 and 2019-2020

 This endowed professorship is named for Nena Amundson, a 1956 Luther College graduate who taught physical education and coached women's athletics for more than 40 years, primarily at California Lutheran University in Thousand Oaks.
 A pioneer in women's sports, Amundson provided an estate gift to fund the Luther wellness program that bears her name.

 The Nena Amundson Distinguished Professorship will be given every two years to a faculty member who proposes a student-faculty project related to wellness.
 Projects already in progress may be considered.
 This award, for two academic years and summers, provides a faculty stipend of $5,000 plus a student stipend of $2,500 that may be applied to room and board (if a summer project) and $2,500 for expenses related to the project, including travel associated with the research and/or its reporting at a conference.
 Faculty members are encouraged to submit for broad topics that may relate to health and wellness, while special consideration will be given to projects that focus on health and wellness issues for women.
 The awardee will be asked to share their work with the Luther College community to further promote wellness.
 The awardee will have the support of the Director of the Nena Amundson Lifetime Wellness Program for assistance with the project and production of presentations, articles, etc. as desired.

 Due Date for Proposals

 Faculty members who are interested in being considered for the Nena Amundson Distinguished Professorship are invited to submit a proposal (please see proposal form) by Friday, April 27th, 2018.